phetsims/perennial/data/README.md

 [PhET-iO Instrumentation Technical Guide](https://github.com/phetsims/phet-io/blob/main/doc/phet-io-instrumentation-technical-guide.md) for more information.

-phet-io-migration.json (manually maintained) - the list of sim/version combos of published sims that are supported migrating from said version to main.
+phet-io-hydrogen.json (manually maintained) - the list of sim/version combos of published sims that are part of the PhET-iO Hydrogen featureset.

 phet-io-api-stable (auto-generated) is the list of sims that have had a designer involved with the API definition.
 PhET-iO API changes within phetioDesigned elements. will trigger a CT error.
 A sim can be added to this list before 1.0